 The Academic Bulletin is the CSU International Programs (IP) "catalog" and provides academic information about the program in South Africa.
+This program has been suspended for Fall 2020 due to the COVID 19 pandemic.
+This bulletin applies to students participating in Spring 2021 or both Spring 2021 and Fall 2021.

 CSU IP participants must read this publication in conjunction with the Academic Guide for CSU IP Participants (aka the "Academic Guide").
 The Academic Guide contains academic policies which will be applied to all IP participants while abroad.
 Topics include but are not limited to CSU Registration, Enrollment Requirements, Minimum/Maximum Unit Load in a Semester, Attendance, Examinations, Assignment of Grades, Grading Symbols, Credit/No Credit Option, Course Withdrawals and other policies.
-The Academic Guide also contains information on academic planning, how courses get credited to your degree, and the academic reporting process including when to expect your academic report at the end of your year abroad.
+The Academic Guide also contains information on academic planning, how courses get credited to your degree, and the academic reporting process including when to expect your academic report at the end of your studies abroad.

-To access the Academic Guide, go to our website here and click on the year that pertains to your year abroad.
+To access the Academic Guide, go to our website found here.
 For general information about the South Africa Program, refer to the CSU IP website under "Programs".